-The use of interesting stories that appeal to the emotions, promise added value, and grab the attention of customers can set a brand or business apart from its competitors (Andersson, 2019).
+The use of interesting stories that appeal to the emotions, promise added value, and grab the attention of customers can set a brand or business apart from its competitors (Andersson & Schill, 2019).
 Some studies have shown that there are a few successful relaunches and companies that made a comeback through the use of persuasive brand stories (Fakiha, 2018).
-For instance, Polaroid Corporation is one of the reviving brands that used storytelling to relaunch their brand in the market after a major downfall by emphasising on the element of visual history in their storytelling (Lathrop, 2016).
+For instance, Polaroid Corporation is one of the reviving brands that used storytelling to relaunch their brand in the market after a major downfall by emphasising on the element of visual history in their storytelling (Lathrop, 2008).

-A story consists of a structure that enables brands to keep their brand and audience together (Gilliam, 2015).
-Storytelling is very powerful in communication, advertising, and branding in persuading external and internal audiences, such as the consumers and stakeholders (Delgado-Ballester & Fernandez-Sabiote, 2016).
-An expert from the field of cognitive psychology claimed that people remember stories 22 times better than pure facts (Sammer, 2015).
+A story consists of a structure that enables brands to keep their brand and audience together (Gilliam & Flaherty, 2015).
+Storytelling is very powerful in communication, advertising, and branding in persuading external and internal audiences, such as the consumers and stakeholders (Delgado-Ballester & Fernández-Sabiote, 2016).
+An expert from the field of cognitive psychology claimed that people remember stories 22 times better than pure facts (Stanford VMware Women's Leadership Innovation Lab, n.d).